Snowy Ladoo with Cointreau and Coconut

 Instead, I’m using orange juice to bind the ingredients together, and a splash of Cointreau to give these snacks a bit of boozy zing.
 Simply omit the Cointreau if you are making them for children, it takes nothing away from the deliciously zesty, marzipan flavours.
 They also make quick and easy edible gifts for the holidays.

 2 tbs Confectioners/Icing Sugar

-In a bowl put the almond meal, white sugar and zest of half the orange and mix well.
-Next, add the Cointreau and 1 tablespoon of the orange juice, and combine.
-Add another tablespoon of orange juice and start forming the ingredients into a ball.
-If you need to add more juice at this point, do so slowly adding a little at a time, so as not to make the mixture too wet.
+Put the almond meal, white sugar and zest of half the orange in a bowl and mix well.
+Next, add the Cointreau and a tablespoon of the orange juice and combine.
+Add another tablespoon of orange juice and start forming into a ball.
+If you need to add a little more juice do so slowly adding a little at a time, so as not to make the mixture too wet.

 Spread the desiccated coconut and confectioners/icing sugar onto a plate (leave a little extra for dusting).
 Take a tablespoon of the Ladoo mixture, squeeze together to form a paste, then roll into a ball between the palms of your hands.
 Roll the ball around in the coconut covering completely.
 Repeat the process until you have 10-12 Ladoo.
 Dust with a little extra confectioners sugar just before serving.

 Simply double-up on all of the ingredients to make more.
 The Ladoo will keep in the fridge, covered, for about a week.

 Here’s a seasonal punch recipe you might also enjoy.